vatsal007jiit/Bondly/README.md

 # React + TypeScript + Vite

 Live Project Link - https://bondly-henna.vercel.app
-Test Credentials - akki@mail.com passowrd 12345
+Test Credentials - akki@mail.com password 12345

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.